KungFur1/OmegaPoint-implementation/README.md

 In this folder you will find the OmegaPoint system specification document, our system's architecture and endpoints are based on this document.
 However we made quite significant changes to the endpoints and some minor changes to the functionality due to errors in the specification.
 These changes will be reflected in the `SpecificationDocuments` folder as well.

 ### app
 The logic behind OmegaPoint.
 This is where all scripts are.
-Inside you will find a folder for every component:
+Inside you will find all project`s components:
 * users
 * company
 * services
+* appointments
 * items
 * orders
 * payments
 * db_connection
+* db_error_handler
 * JWT_auth

 ### database_init